MudaliarArun/Autodesk-ReCap-Samples/WpfCSharp/README.md

      you can either remove or use that assembly as you wish since it only change the WPF window colors.
 	 You can get the source code [here](https://github.com/ADN-DevTech/Maya-Net-Wpf-DarkScheme)

+5. The Json.NET library

+	 You can get this library from http://james.newtonking.com/json and/or use NuGet to install it for the project.
+See instructions here: http://www.nuget.org/packages/newtonsoft.json/

 Building the sample
 ---------------------------